esin87/cheerup/README.md

 #### Backend

 Cheerup! runs on a NodeJS/Express server with MongoDB/Mongoose.
 The file architecture follows the Model-View-Controller schema.
 The app was deployed using Heroku and MongoDB Atlas.
+Users can sign up for an account using Passport authorization.
 Registered users have full CRUD functionality implemented with RESTful routes.

 #### Frontend